Air Freight vs Sea Freight Costs: A Detailed Comparison

 Transit Times and Delays

-While sea freight offers cost savings, longer transit times and potential delays due to adverse weather conditions can impact supply chain efficiency.
+While sea freight offers cost savings, it is important to consider the longer transit times and potential delays associated with ocean shipping.
+Delays due to weather conditions, port congestion, or other factors can impact the overall cost-effectiveness of sea freight, especially for time-sensitive shipments.

 Comparative Analysis